mircea-pavel-anton/mirceanton.com/content/posts/2022-12-12-devember-devlog-2/index.md

 ### Sunday

+{{< figure src="img/fe_vs_be.webp" caption="" >}}

-Today was a productive day in terms of coding for the controller project.
+While I do not have much to show visually for today, it was still a productive day at least in terms of coding.
 I started off slowly by creating some of the "supporting infrastructure" for the code.
 I firstly set up a Singleton class for the Configuration object and decided on a structure for the `config.yaml` file.

 Next, I refactored all the code related to the LCD display in another Singleton class.
 I intend to implement only 2 public methods for this class.
 One of the functions should put the display in an "idle" state, which will just show maybe the "PiPDU" text alongside the overall power consumption for all of the sockets as well as todays' date.
 The second one should put the display in an "info" state to show information specific to a particular socket after a button was pressed.